Apartments & Industrial Parks

 11.jpg

-Why We Invest in Multi-Tenant and Industrial & Workforce Housing
+Why We Invest in Multi-Tenant Industrial & Workforce Housing

 Through our 18-year history as a firm, we’ve had the opportunity to invest and create value across all four of the main real estate asset classes: retail, office, multifamily, and industrial.
-Through this experience, and the unique lens of our strategy and the markets in which we work, we have been able to weigh the relative merits and risk-adjusted return potential of each – as well as sub-assets within the four.
+We have been able to weigh the relative merits and risk-adjusted return potential of each – as well as sub-assets within the four.
 Through this experience, we have developed unique conviction around Multi-Tenant Industrial and Workforce Housing, sub-assets within industrial and multifamily, respectively.

 What is Workforce Housing?